SummerSlam (1999): Aftermath

-After Triple H attacked Stone Cold after the match with steel chair shots to his legs and knee, Austin took time off to rehab from the injury but vowed to get revenge on Triple H. The next night on Raw is War, Triple H bragged about crippling Austin and challenged Mankind to a match for the WWF Championship.
+After Triple H attacked "Stone Cold" after the match with steel chair shots to his legs and knee, Austin took time off to rehab from the injury but vowed to get revenge on Triple H. The next night on Raw is War, Triple H bragged about crippling Austin and challenged Mankind to a match for the WWF Championship.
 With Shane McMahon as guest referee, Triple H defeated Mankind after a pedigree to win his first WWF Championship.

 Mankind later formed an alliance with The Rock and they became known as The Rock 'n' Sock Connection.
 On the August 30 episode of Raw is War, they defeated Undertaker and Big Show to win the WWF Tag Team Championship.
 On the September 9 episode of SmackDown!, they lost the titles back to Undertaker and Big Show in a buried alive tag team match after Triple H interfered and hit Big Show with a slegehammer before he helped to bury Mankind.
-Austin returned and got revenge on Triple H by attacking him and throwing him into an ambulance before ramming it with a 18 wheeler truck.
+Austin returned and got revenge on Triple H by attacking him and throwing him into an ambulance before ramming it with an 18 wheeler truck.

 On the September 13 episode of Raw is War, Triple H had Austin arrested for aggravated assault and demanded that Linda McMahon put Austin at the bottom level of the ladder.
 Linda refused and Triple H began to accost her until Vince McMahon came to his wife's aid.
 Vince stated that he wouldn't get involved in WWF business but it was personal between him and Triple H. As he challenged him, Austin returned and attacked Triple H but lost a WWF title match to him when he punched referee Earl Hebner getting disqualified in the process.
 On the September 16 episode of SmackDown!, Triple H had been ordered into a title defense of the WWF Championship.
 He picked Shane as the referee and picked Vince McMahon as his opponent.
 Vince won the match and the title when Austin attacked Triple H with a stunner.

 On the September 20 episode of Raw is War, Vince vacated the WWF Championship as he was prohibited from taking part in the company's day to day business due to the Fully Loaded contract he signed.
 Austin stated that he would reinstate him back in the WWF if he grants him his title shot.
 Vince accepted and stated that Austin would meet the winner of the six pack challenge match for the vacant WWF Championship at Unforgiven.
 He then announced that the vacant slot is given to Triple H and Austin would be the enforcer for the match.